-- Any special characters in the input field will cause the request to fail. e.g. spacing in input box. - Please make sure to delete all fields not being used. - Case barcode centric requests only pull file paths specific to case entries. - Sample centric requests pull file paths specific to sample entries. - Cohorts made in CloudSQL (web app) will differ in sample counts from cohorts made with BigQuery tables (APIs).
-Samples which correspond to pathology slide images are available in the CloudSQL tables but not currently in the BigQuery tables.
+- Any special characters in the input field will cause the request to fail. e.g. spacing in input box. - Please make sure to delete all fields not being used. - Case barcode centric requests only pull file paths specific to case entries. - Sample centric requests pull file paths specific to sample entries. - Cohorts made using the Web App will differ in sample counts from cohorts made using BigQuery tables.
+The Web App takes into consideration samples which correspond to pathology slide images and this information is currently not in the BigQuery tables.